Netflix/metaflow-docs/docs/scaling/failures.md

 When you run this flow, you will see that sometimes it succeeds without a hitch but sometimes the `start` step raises an exception and it needs to be retried.
 By default, `retry` retries the step three times.
 Thanks to `retry`, this workflow will almost always succeed.

-It is highly recommended that you use `retry` every time you run your flow on the [cloud](../metaflow-on-aws/metaflow-on-aws.md).
+It is recommended that you use `retry` every time you [run tasks remotely](/scaling/remote-tasks/introduction).
 Instead of annotating every step with a retry decorator, you can also automatically add a retry decorator to all steps that do not have one as follows:

 ```python
 python RetryFlow.py run --with retry